Jojo is a ten-year-old boy growing up at the tail end of the Second World War.

-Living alone with his mother, Jojo spends his days attending a Hitler Youth camp with his best friend Yorki.
+Living alone with his mother, he spends his days attending a Hitler Youth camp with his best friend, Yorki.
 Germany is losing the war.
-The atrocities committed by their armies have already happened out of sight of normal citizens.
+The atrocities committed by their armies have already happened out of sight of ordinary citizens.
 But Jojo doesn’t know that; he’s ten.
 He knows that his teachers have taught him all Jews are evil.
-He knows that the propaganda seen on a daily basis is the truth; why else would the adults show it to him?
-He knows that Hitler is leading them to righteous victory to protect Germany.
-He knows that his father, who has been gone for years, is fighting on the front line for the fatherland.
+Jojo knows that the propaganda seen daily is the truth; why else would the adults show it to him?
+He knows that Hitler is leading them to victory to protect Germany.
+He knows his father, who has been gone for years, is fighting on the front line for the fatherland.
 Jojo knows these things with all the wisdom granted to him by his age.

-His mother Rosie, played beautifully by Scarlett Johansson, tries to keep her impressionable son from falling deeper into darkness.
+Rosie, played beautifully by Scarlett Johansson, tries to keep her impressionable son from falling deeper into darkness.
 She knows what the war has wrought and fears her influence isn’t enough to help Jojo before it’s too late.

 It’s also a great reminder of just how wildly successful the German propaganda machine was at the time.
-The Hitler Youth camp quickly divides kids by gender roles; the boys blow stuff up and the girls prepare themselves for a future as breeding machines.
+The Hitler Youth camp quickly divides kids by gender roles; the boys blow stuff up, and the girls prepare themselves for a future as breeding machines.
 Book burning becomes a game.
 Everything is a slogan.
 The opening montage sees Leni Riefenstahl’s TRIUMPH OF THE WILL timed with a German-language cover of “I Wanna Hold Your Hand.”

 JOJO RABBIT is set in 1945, yet Nazi thugs still march the streets even today.
-The question presented is clear; if it’s so obvious how dumb and obvious these guys are, why have we allowed them to return?
+The question presented is straightforward; if it’s so apparent how dumb and obvious these guys are, why have we allowed them to return?
 Why are children still wooed by Nazi ideology?
 Is it just stupidity?
 A sense of belonging?
 Or even fear?
 Maybe it’s all of them.
 “You’re not a Nazi,” Elsa tells Jojo.
 “You’re a ten year old boy who likes to wear a uniform and be part of a club.”

-When we first see Jojo he gleefully runs through his hometown throwing up the Nazi salute.
-To him the world is pastel colors and happiness.
+When we first see Jojo, he gleefully runs through his hometown, throwing up the Nazi salute.
+To him, the world is pastel colors and happiness.
 But we can see what he doesn’t: bread lines, poverty, and crippled veterans.
 The world around him is falling apart, but Jojo is so comfortable it’s easy for him to ignore it.